Melatonin 3 mg and Melatonin 1 mg

 and 7 year old half siblings, so gives her the melatonin pill.
 I am concerned

-about the long term side effects of high dose melatonin, especially after
+about the long term side effects, especially after

 reading your website.
 She is small for her age, about 44 kg.
 She is almost